lmr97/itunes-to-jellyfin/README.md

 1. (You can skip this step if your server has the same OS type and version as your source machine).
 Check the **filesystem type on your external hard drive**.
 On a Mac, this can be seen by bringing up your drive on the Disk Utility app.
 The filesystem name will be next to the name of your drive.
 Older Macs tend to have a HFS+ filesystem (Hierarchical File System Plus), while newer ones tend to have APFS filesystems (Apple File System).

 2. **Eject the drive** from the source.
-Make sure this completes safely.
+Make sure this completes.

-3. **Mount the drive** on the server, making sure to use a utility that can interpret the drive's filesystem into your server's filesystem.
-Below are some resources that can help:
+3. **Mount the drive** on the server.
+If you don't encounter any issues doing this, skip to the next step.
+Otherwise, make sure you're using a utility that can interpret the drive's filesystem into your server's filesystem.
+The drive may not be formatted in a way the server's OS can understand.
+First check the file system on your drive (on a Mac you would use the Disk Utility app).
+Once you've identified the file system, and its either HFS+ or APFS, try some of these resources:
     - [HFS+ to Linux](https://superuser.com/questions/84446/how-to-mount-a-hfs-partition-in-ubuntu-as-read-write) (for Ubuntu, but should point you in the right direction for your distro)
     - [HFS+ to Windows](https://www.provideocoalition.com/use-mac-drive-on-pc/)
     - [APFS to Linux](https://github.com/sgan81/apfs-fuse) (it's a GitHub repo; have fun!)